 Dartmouth is proud to be part of the RHS Britain in Bloom campaign, and to be a Gold Award Winner.
 This year, 2014 Dartmouth has won the Ayre Cup for the best coastal town of under 10,000 population in the South West in Bloom Awards.
 In 2013 Dartmouth won Gold in the ‘small coastal town’ category of the National competition and gold in the South West regional competition.
 The theme was edible planting and hot colours.

-In 2014 the RHS is celebrating its 50th birthday and the theme is Going for Gold with pollinators.
-We are planting lots of areas with poppies as we remember the start of the First World War 100 years ago.
+In 2014 the RHS is celebrating its 50th birthday and the theme is Going for Gold for pollinators.
+We are also planting lots of areas with poppies as we remember the start of the First World War 100 years ago.
 Our special poppy beds in Royal Avenue Gardens and along the river front have won gold in the 2014 awards, as did our potager of vegetables and cutting garden.

 Dartmouth Green Partnerships is the new name for Dartmouth in Bloom.
 It is a voluntary, non-profit-making organisation which relies on donations, sponsorship, fund raising events, and grants from councils, local residents and businesses.
 The name change reflects the priorities of the Royal Horticultural Society: horticultural excellence, environmental responsibility and community participation.
 We are working with many groups in Dartmouth who are keen to preserve and enhance the town’s green spaces.
 The aim is for more sustainable planting as well as seasonal displays.

 Dartmouth has played an important part in British Maritime history for over 900 years and has many fine old buildings including the famous Britannia Royal Naval College, with its commanding location overlooking the town and the entrance to the river.
 The ship of flowers in the 2013 display reflects the maritime heritage – it will be recreated at the RHS Tatton Park this year and won a Bronze award.
 It is now back in Royal Avenue Gardens for the rest of the summer.

 There are many old buildings such as the Butterwalk, and in Foss Street and Anzac Street enhanced by hanging baskets and flower displays.
 The members work alongside the town’s dedicated Gardening Team, striving to achieve horticultural excellence, and promoting the involvement of local residents and businesses in the town to provide bright displays throughout the year.